zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 Concrete-ML offers the possibility to easily encrypt the inputs with a dedicated function, to execute the inference on these inputs encrypted, and, finally, to decrypt the outputs with another dedicated function.

-The following example shows how to create a synthetic data set and how to use it to train a LogisticRegression model from Concrete-ML.
+The following example shows how to create a synthetic data-set and how to use it to train a LogisticRegression model from Concrete-ML.
 Next, the dedicated functions for encryption, inference and decryption are discussed.